The Cyber Insurance Crisis: How Soaring Ransomware Claims Are Driving Up Premiums

-In the cyber insurance industry over the recent years, we’ve seen a dramatic increase in the amount of premiums, and the primary driver is the number of ransomware attacks.
+In the cyber insurance industry over recent years, we’ve seen a dramatic increase in premiums, with the primary driver being the number of ransomware attacks.

 Ransomware has different forms:

-1. In the first form, you show up in the office one day and your screens are already black with a threatening message.
+1. In the first form, you arrive at the office one day, and your screens are already black with a threatening message.

-2. Second, where the threat actor gets into a system and incubates that system.
+2. Second, the threat actor gains access to a system and exploits it.
 When they already feel that there is a real vulnerability, they will trigger a ransomware attack.

-Ransomware attacks 2020 v.
-2021: And we see a huge increase in this from 2020 to 2021, and even with the new data in 2022, it is increasing even more.
-So they’re becoming more and more prevalent.
+Ransomware attacks 2020 vs. 2021: We observe a significant increase from 2020 to 2021, and even with the new data from 2022, the trend continues to rise.
+They are becoming increasingly prevalent.

-These are the type of attacks where the insured businesses can hit the full policy limit in days.
-They can be extremely expensive and at times, unfortunately, these criminals view themselves as business people.
-They are definitely criminals but they are very good at how much ransom to ask for, how they’re going to get paid, and being able to work on the system.
+These are the types of attacks where insured businesses can reach the full policy limit in a matter of days.
+They can be extremely expensiv,e and at times, unfortunately, these criminals view themselves as business people.
+They are definitely criminals, but they are very skilled at determining the ransom amount to ask for, how to get paid, and how to exploit the system.

 “Unfortunately, cybercriminals view themselves as business people.
 They are good in asking how much ransom to ask for.”

-So the increase in these ransomware attacks, which are covered by good cyber insurance policies, has led to a lot of claims being paid out which led to that graph where the premiums have gone up dramatically because the companies have to rework their algorithms around how they’re going to charge their premiums based on claims on the past.
+So the increase in these ransomware attacks, which are covered by good cyber insurance policies, has led to a lot of claims being paid out, which led to that graph where the premiums have gone up dramatically because the companies have to rework their algorithms around how they’re going to charge their premiums based on claims in the past.

-The statistics in the image below are quite frightening; hence, it’s important not just to learn about insurance but to focus on the cyber security that is put into place by individual businesses.
+The statistics in the image below are quite frightening; hence, it’s essential not just to learn about insurance but to focus on the cybersecurity that is put into place by individual businesses.

 The number above, $2.98 Million, always looks big to us even if we’ve seen this over and over again.
-The average cost of a data breach is almost $3 million dollars.
+The average cost of a data breach is almost $3 million.

-We’ve seen quite a few that are not as big and are not always going to happen, but there are also some that are a lot larger, that’s why $3 Million is the average.
+We’ve seen quite a few that are not as big and are not always going to happen, but some are a lot larger, that is why $3 million is the average.

 Ransomware

-It’s almost $3 million because when we look at a data breach, it might involve a ransomware element to it, as well as business interruption.
+It’s almost $3 million because when we examine a data breach, it often involves a ransomware element, as well as business interruption.

 Business interruption

-Business interruption is when normal business activities cannot take place, so there’s a cost associated with that.
-If a company is down for a month or 6 weeks or slow for 2 months and they can’t perform normal business, that is a real cost out there.
+Business interruption occurs when normal business activities cannot take place, resulting in associated costs.
+If a company is down for a month or 6 weeks or slow for 2 months, and they can’t perform regular business, that is a real cost out there.

 Regulatory concerns

-When we look at data breaches, there are a lot of regulatory concerns.
-Particularly in certain industries, there can be not just fines but there could be efforts such as having to purchase a personal protection service for the next year for everyone whose data was accessed.
+When examining data breaches, numerous regulatory concerns arise.
+Particularly in specific industries, there can be not just fines but there could be efforts such as having to purchase a personal protection service for the next year for everyone whose data was accessed.
 That does happen at times.

 Call centers or Press Releases

-There might need to be a call center set up to notify people.
-There might have a need for a press release.
+A call center may need to be set up to notify people.
+There might be a need for a press release.

-And if we look at insurance as a product, why would someone want insurance?
-And why would someone want cyber insurance as opposed to a general one?
-All these elements that are involved in an attacker are covered in a policy, but it’s not just coverage that is important, it’s having experts in each of these areas of forensics, negotiation, remediation, public relations, and being able to quickly put together a defensive front in a case of one of these attacks.
+And if we view insurance as a product, why would someone want to purchase it?
+And why would someone want cyber insurance instead of a general one?
+All these elements that are involved in an attacker are covered in a policy, but it’s not just coverage that is important; it’s having experts in each of these areas of forensics, negotiation, remediation, public relations, and being able to quickly put together a defensive front in a case of one of these attacks.

 Queries